Best gaming monitors in 2025: the pixel-perfect panels I'd buy myself

 What the Pixio PXC277 Advanced does for budget 1440p gaming, the BenQ Mobiuz EX240 does for budget 1080p gaming.
 In other words, it's the best budget 1080p gaming monitor because it offers a very well-rounded, "can't fault that" package, focusing on delivering a solid gaming experience for a reasonable $200 price tag.

 The EX240 is well-suited to budget gamers—especially competitive gamers playing esports titles—or those who don't have one of the best graphics cards capable of churning out frames at higher resolutions.
-Which means it goes well with a budget gaming PC, too.
+This means it goes well with a budget gaming PC, too.

 What the EX240 really shows, though, is how far monitors have come in such a short time span.
 It's not too long ago you'd be paying an arm and a leg for a 165 Hz IPS panel that reaches 350 nits peak brightness, whether 1080p or not.

 This thing isn't just a looker on paper, though, it's plenty vibrant and punchy in practice, with decent viewing angles to boot.
-And bear in mind we're talking about an IPS panel, too, which should be more snappy than a VA, which we found to bear out in testing.
+Bear in mind we're talking about an IPS panel, too, which should be more snappy than a VA, which we found to bear out in testing.
 Its 1 ms MPRT response time probably means something like a 2 ms GtG response time, but we found it to feel very responsive with very little motion blur.
 We couldn't notice any significant difference between this and a "true" 1 ms panel.

 Read our full BenQ Mobiuz EX240 review.